AF-Github1/WebotsWorkshop/README.md

 WebotsWorkshop

-This repository contains the instructions and the code for the Webots workshop done in 31/05/2023 and 01/06/2023 in the school of (?) within the context of AZORESBOT2023.
+This repository contains the instructions and the code for the Webots workshops done in 31/05/2023 and 01/06/2023 within the context of AZORESBOT2023.

 It is meant to serve as a supporting learning document.